gitpavleenbali/PSCode/README.md

 ## 🎯 Overview

 **PSCode** is a comprehensive, hands-on training series designed to transform PowerShell users into Azure Cloud automation experts.
-This repository contains **8 progressive modules** covering everything from foundational PowerShell concepts to advanced concurrent execution patterns for enterprise-scale Azure operations.
+This repository contains **9 progressive modules** covering everything from foundational PowerShell concepts to advanced concurrent execution patterns, culminating in a real-world capstone project that integrates all learned concepts.

 ### 🎓 What You'll Master